Skin Kit Info

 You may want to make arrangements in advance with an experienced Marine upholsterer before or at the time you order your new skins to avoid problems finding one after you have already recieved your new skins.

 Should you decide to do it yourself as most of our customers do, we will provide you with written tips, e-mail and phone support.
-We also have DIY tools and material available on our web site.
+We also have DIY tools and material available on our web site on our Installation page.

 Be advised that any damage and/or wear to the existing foam and/or foundations may affect how well the replacement skins fit and may require repair in order to obtain a proper fit.